 There was an Indian revolutionary who took part, Shapurji Saklatvala, and a journalist from the Gold Coast named W. F. Hutchinson who spoke.
 This session of the Congress was the most focused on a change of all the meetings thus far.
 At the London session, resolutions were adopted, later restated by Du Bois in his "Manifesto To the League of Nations": If we are coming to recognize that the great modern problem is to correct maladjustment in the distribution of wealth, it must be remembered that the basic maladjustment is in the outrageously unjust distribution of world income between the dominant and suppressed peoples, in the rape of land and raw material, and the monopoly of technique and culture.
 And in this crime, white labor is particeps criminis with white capital.
 Unconsciously and consciously, carelessly, and deliberately, the vast power of the white labor vote in modern democracies has been cajoled and flattered into imperialistic schemes to enslave and debauch black, brown, and yellow labor.

-The only dissenting voices were these of Blaise Diagne and Gratien Candace, French politicians.
-They soon abandoned the idea of Pan-Africanism because they advocated equal rights inside the French citizenship and thought the London Manifesto declaration too extreme.
+The only dissenting voices were those of French politicians Blaise Diagne and Gratien Candace.
+They soon abandoned the idea of Pan-Africanism because they advocated equal rights within French citizenship and thought the London Manifesto declaration was too extreme.

 In 1923, the Third Pan-African Congress was held in London and Lisbon.
 This meeting was unorganized.
 This meeting also repeated the demands such as self-rule, the problems in the Diaspora, and the African-European relationship.
 The following was addressed at the meeting: